As part of the Development Consent Order process, we are required to carry out extensive public consultation to inform our plans.

 Heathrow Consultation 1

 The first consultation will seek views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
 We will have regard to all feedback received as we continue to develop our proposals.

-The 10-week consultation will launch on 17th January and run until 28th March, giving local communities and stakeholders an opportunity to shape Heathrow’s expansion proposals, that aim to support an even more sustainable future airport operation.
+The 10-week consultation launched on 17th January 2018 and ran until 28th March 2018, giving local communities and stakeholders an opportunity to shape Heathrow’s expansion proposals, that aim to support an even more sustainable future airport operation.